 - Water generously once plants are established (3 times per week).

 - Hilling: to establish the characteristic long white shank, the base of the plant cannot be exposed to sunlight.
-Bury plants repeatedly when shank is 3” above the soil.
+Bury plants repeatedly when the shank is 3” above the soil.

 - Harvest at 10–18" in length (depending on hilling) when fistulous layers form together and tighten.